bubbarooski/cppCalc/README.md

 # c++Calc
 This is just a simple project to create a calculator, using C++.
+I chose to do this because the underlying concept of the program is not too difficult but it will allow me to use different data structures, complex operations, and a bit of file manipulation.
 There will be a few renditions of it and I will outline them below (including where I am):
   - Basic operators and only 2 numbers
     - ~~Simple menu asking what operation user wants~~
     - Implementing simple operators